razenxc/SortEx/TD.md

-# Technical Documentation of "Sort File With EXIF data" cli program
+# Technical Documentation of "Sort Files with EXIF data" cli program

-Idea - sort files with EXIF data by dirs with date
+Problem: Once, I got the corrupted sd card in my camera, I was able to recover all the data, but all the photos were randomly "scattered" in one directory and with random names.

+Solution: I decided to write a program that would sort these photos into directories separated by date.

 Example:
 ```
-1.png		23_01_2020
+1ABCD.png		23_01_2020
-2.png	-> 	02_06_2023
+2BCDE.png	-> 	02_06_2023
-3.png 		13_08_2024
+3CDEF.png 		13_08_2024
 ```

 ## Program should: